 Energised by the success of its first overseas investment in Cambodia, the LOLC Group in 2013 received a license to establish and operate a deposit-taking institution in Myanmar.
 This achievement was significant not only for the Group but for Sri Lanka as well, as it is only the fourth license to be issued to a foreign entity by the Myanmar Microfinance Supervisory Enterprise since the establishment of the microfinance act in Myanmar in November 2011.

-LOLC acquired 60% of share in Thanakea Phum (Cambodia) Ltd in September 2014 which was renamed as LOLC (Cambodia) Ltd; the 5th largest regulated microfinance institution in Cambodia with a focus on serving entrepreneurs and families at the base of the socio-economic pyramid.
-With a proud history of 20 years, LOLC (Cambodia) Ltd has become a trusted provider of financial services for Cambodians and is well-positioned to further broaden its outreach and impact across Cambodia with an experienced management team, strong governance and social commitment.
+LOLC acquired 60% of share in Thanakea Phum (Cambodia) Ltd. in September 2014 which was renamed as LOLC (Cambodia) Ltd; the 5th largest regulated microfinance institution in Cambodia with a focus on serving entrepreneurs and families at the base of the socio-economic pyramid.
+With a proud history of 20 years, LOLC (Cambodia) Ltd. has become a trusted provider of financial services for Cambodians and is well-positioned to further broaden its outreach and impact across Cambodia with an experienced management team, strong governance and social commitment.

 Meanwhile, the LOLC Group inked a historic joint venture with Pak Oman Microfinance Bank Limited to introduce LOLC’s exceptional and globally accepted Microfinance model to the people of Pakistan.
 Having observed LOLC’s uniquely effective microfinance business model and its success stories in Sri Lanka, Myanmar and Cambodia, Pak Oman Microfinance Bank Limited which is a joint venture between the Islamic Republic of Pakistan and the Sultanate of Oman, invited LOLC to take a majority stake in their Microfinance venture.
 LOLC further expanded its regional presence by entering into Indonesia in 2018 March by acquiring controlling interest of PT Sarana Sumut Ventura.